subaruclover/MARL_AI_outline/docs/source/index.rst

 MARL has its documentation hosted on Read the Docs.

-Check out the :doc:`强化学习概论` section for further information, including how to :ref:`如何使用` the project.
+..
+Check out the :doc:`usage` section for further information, including
+.. how to :ref:`installation` the project.

 .. note::